Horse Camp For Writers

 What about liability?

 All Campers will sign an Equine Activity Release.
-No sign, no camp.

 Can I help with the horses?